julieolin/week8/content/_index.md

 ![violinplots_boroughs](images/fig1.png)

 The majority of tourists associate with NYC with Manhattan, making the two almost synonymous.
 Manhattan also houses the most tourist attractions in NYC - Times Square, Central Park, Empire State Building, Wall Street, Statue of Liberty just to mention a few.
-As a matter of fact, it may be convenient to stay at Manhattan to get the full NYC experience as a tourist.
-So let's take a deeper look into Manhattan.
+Since Manhattan has the most AirBnB listings and a myriad of tourist attraction, it's a hotspot for tourism.
+Let's take a deeper look into Manhattan.

 <iframe src="ny_map.html"
     sandbox="allow-same-origin allow-scripts"